Homomorphisms between multidimensional constant-shape substitutions: Measurable morphisms between constant-shape substitutions

-Now, we will prove an analogue of \cref{MainTheorem} for homomorphisms associated to matrices commuting with a power of the expansion map $L$.
-As mentioned before a priori this does not cover all the homomorphisms between constant-shape substitutions.
-But the cases cover in \cref{RemarkNecessaryConditionMatrixNormalizer} (2) are concerned by this condition.
+Now, we will prove an analogue of \cref{MainTheorem} for homomorphisms associated with matrices commuting with a power of the expansion matrix $L$.
+As mentioned before, a priori this does not cover all the homomorphisms between substitutive subshifts.